Probate Administration

 Being named personal representative is a significant responsibility, essentially making you the legal steward of your loved one's estate.
 This means you have the authority and duty to carry out the tasks of probate administration.
 Our team at NC Wills & Trusts can help you understand and carry out these obligations in full accordance with the law and your loved one’s final wishes.

-How Does Probate Work, and What Does It Involve in North Carolina?
+How Does Probate Work in Raleigh, and What Does It Involve in North Carolina?

 The core purpose of probate is to validate the deceased's will (if one exists), identify and inventory all estate assets, settle any outstanding debts and taxes, and finally distribute the remaining property to the rightful heirs or beneficiaries.
 This process is overseen by the Clerk of Superior Court in the county where the deceased person resided.